cloudflare/cloudflare-docs/products/pages/src/content/migrations/migrating-from-github-pages.md

 Note that it may take some time for DNS caches to expire and for this change to be reflected, depending on the DNS TTL (time-to-live) value you set when you originally created the record.

-Refer to the [adding a custom domain](/getting-started#adding-a-custom-domain) section of the Getting Started guide for a list of detailed steps.
+Refer to the [adding a custom domain](/getting-started#adding-a-custom-domain) section of the Get started guide for a list of detailed steps.

 ## What's next?